The regular lines of antigen-antibody

 Complement should be added late to achieve optimal sensitivity.

 3.4.
-The factor q, a temperature-dependent co-determiner of the regular virus-antibody neutralization rate.
+The factor q is a temperature-dependent co-determiner of the regular virus-antibody neutralization rate.

 Considering the linear progression of neutralization